 The quickest ways to soften aquarium water are:

 - Reverse Osmosis – is a method whereby aquarium water is passed through a semi-permeable membrane that only allows pure water through, blocking all other impurities.
 Reverse osmosis is typically carried out using a device that pushes the water through the membrane under pressure.
-In short, this method provides you with a very neutral quality of water similar to distilled water.
+In short, this method provides a very neutral quality of water, similar to distilled water.

 - Use distilled water – Removing some of the water in your tank and replacing it with distilled water will help to soften it.
 Distilled water is very pure and contains very little dissolved mineral content.
 Hard water generally contains an excess of dissolved minerals which usually gives it a higher (alkaline) pH, so by removing some of this water, you will be removing some of the mineral content.

-- Add some driftwood to the tank – Like peat moss, natural driftwood contains water softening acidic tannins.
+Like peat moss, natural driftwood contains water-softening acidic tannins.
 It is vital to use natural driftwood that hasn’t been treated with chemicals that may harm your fish.
-Driftwood can be added to your aquarium as a feature while having the effect of slowly reducing the hardness of your fish tank water.
+Driftwood can be added to your aquarium as a feature while slowly reducing the hardness of your fish tank water.

-- Use Indian Almond Leaves – These leaves also have natural acid-inducing tannins and are often used for their medicinal benefits in fish.
-Simply adding a few of these leaves to your tank, will gently bring down the alkalinity and KH (Carbonate Hardness) by neutralizing the buffering effects of carbonates and bicarbonates.
+These leaves also have natural acid-inducing tannins and are often used for their medicinal benefits in fish.
+Simply adding a few of these leaves to your tank will gently bring down the alkalinity and KH (Carbonate Hardness) by neutralizing the buffering effects of carbonates and bicarbonates.

 Aquarists widely use the methods above to soften their aquarium water which is a little too hard.
-Each method above is good at lowering the pH value (acidity or alkalinity) of aquarium water.
+Each method above is good at lowering aquarium water’s pH value (acid or alkaline).
 Later in this article, I will explain the relationship between water hardness and pH.

 What Is Water Hardness

 You usually refer to the “General Hardness” (GH) when talking about water hardness, although this can be confused with the term “Carbonate Hardness” (KH), also referred to as “Total Alkalinity.”

 General Hardness (GH)